-WATER I MANAGEMENT 3.50 The following minimum management measures must be implemented at all times throughout CSG water use for dust suppression or authorised construction or operational uses: At all times Prior to commencement of CSG water application site environmental assessment information should be reviewed including soils mapping, results of any site soils investigations, land use, slope, proximity to sensitive receptors, site drainage and environmentally sensitive areas.
-Key environmental characteristics of each application site including but not limited to environmentally sensitive areas must be toolboxed with construction crews prior to commencement and periodically throughout works as required.
+WATER MANAGEMENT 3.50 The following minimum management measures must be implemented at all times throughout CSG water use for dust suppression or authorised construction or operational uses: Prior to use ensure that use is approved in the landowner agreement Key environmental characteristics of each application site including but not limited to soil type and environmentally sensitive areas must be toolboxed with construction crews and particularly the water truck drivers prior to commencement and periodically throughout works as required.
 An up to date site plan clearly showing CSG water application areas and storage locations (if applicable) must be available on site at all times during CSG water use.
 CSG water application is only permitted within the construction (or operational) disturbance area approved in writing by the Australia Pacific LNG Representative.
 A buffer zone from the application site of at least 20 metres must be maintained to any sensitive receptor, watercourse or environmentally sensitive area.
-CSG water quality data must be reviewed prior to application to confirm it meets minimum water quality standards.
+CSG water quality data must be reviewed prior to first application to confirm there is no change to assumptions made during the risk assessment process.
 Application of CSG water must be supervised at all times to ensure compliance with the requirements of this plan.
 CSG water application must be applied close to the ground using low pressure spray with a large sized nozzle to minimise spray aerosol mist and spray drift.
 Where alternative application measures are required, this must be approved in writing by the Australia Pacific LNG Environmental Representative, and in accordance with the relevant Environmental Authority The application rate for CSG water must be set to avoid ponding or runoff from the application area.
 This may be determined through consideration of engineering requirements, soil permeability, slope and visual assessment.
 The minimum amount of CSG water necessary should be used to prevent degradation of soils, infiltration and subterranean flow of CSG water.
 Application of CSG water is not permitted during rainfall events.
 All measures, plant and equipment must be operated and maintained in a proper and efficient manner.
-3.50a CSG Water Transport and Storage CSG Water that is a regulated waste (see 3.50b) must be transported in accordance with all applicable requirements for regulated waste as set out in the Australia Pacific LNG Waste Management Plan (Q-1000-15-MP-0001).
-At all times CSG Water that is a regulated waste must be transported by a licensed contractor and the required EHP Waste Transportation Certificate completed.
-For all CSG waters the following requirements apply: CSG water must be either stored in accordance with the relevant EA and the requirements of this plan or transported directly to the application area.
-Construction water storage ponds must be lined, constructed and maintained in accordance with
+Records of CSG application volumes must be kept and submitted to Australia Pacific LNG following construction completion.